single-cell-data/SOMA/rfcs/profiler.md

 # Goal

-Single Cell datasets and queries run across multiple platforms (Mac OSes, Linux, AWS VMs, etc.) and across multiple layers of software stack (python, C++ and R as of now!).
-Performance and memory monitoring for such applications is essential because:
+Single-cell datasets and queries run across multiple platforms (Mac OSes, Linux, AWS VMs, etc.) and across multiple layers of software stack (Python, C++ and R as of now!).
+Performance and memory monitoring for such applications is essential because all of the following are important:

-- Detection of regression as new features are added is very important
+- Detection of regression as new features are added
-- Performance comparison across different platforms and languages to spot memory and execution time hot spots for optimization is critical
+- Performance comparison across different platforms and languages to spot memory and execution time hot spots for optimization
-- Measuring the system scalability as the workload grows in size is very important
+- Measuring the system scalability as the workload grows in size
-- Profiling a _suite_ of various operations, which can be run as a unit, reproducibly.
+- Profiling a _suite_ of various operations, which can be run as a unit, reproducibly
 - ~~Having a tool for customers to monitor and debug their workloads~~

-The goal of this process is to provide a multi-layer profiler (consisting of a generic top profiler and multiple custom , language dependent, profilers) to help Single Cell detect potential regression caused by bugs or new releases ~~and also help the customers detect performance issues in their queries~~.
+The goal of this process is to provide a multi-layer profiler -- consisting of a generic top profiler and multiple custom , language-dependent profilers -- to help detect potential regression caused by bugs or new releases of TileDB-SOMA ~~and also help the customers detect performance issues in their queries~~.

 # Terminology & Concepts